VidhyaRajagopal/nlb-learning/_diy-resources/secondary/3b-teen-things.md

 by Elsie Larson
 Publisher: Potter Style

 Ready to show your photos some love?
 Whether it’s of your sister’s smile, your morning coffee, or your new puppy, photos are a way to connect on Facebook and Instagram, keep a visual diary of our lives, and create momentos for future generations.
 Elsie Larson and Emma Chapman, creators of the mega-popular DIY style blog A Beautiful Mess, are in love with photographing everyday life.
 Here, they share that love with 95 all-new tips and photo challenges that will inspire you to style and snap better photos and then transform them into simple yet stunning projects and gifts.
-You’ll learn how to: Take the most flattering self-portraits Be your own stylist to turn dull, cluttered photos into pretty lifestyle photography Capture adorable couple portraits Turn everyday moments,  hobbies, and rituals into amazing photos.
+You’ll learn how to: Take the most flattering self-portraits; Be your own stylist to turn dull, cluttered photos into pretty lifestyle photography; Capture adorable couple portraits; Turn everyday moments, hobbies, and rituals into amazing photos.

 This book is available on Overdrive at: [https://nlb.overdrive.com/media/1233633](https://nlb.overdrive.com/media/1233633).